 - 1 teaspoon Olive oil

-- Crack the eggs in to bowl and add the milk and salt and pepper and lightly whisk.4 Eggs, 1 tablespoon Whole milk, 1 pinch Sea salt and black pepper
+- Crack 4 Eggs into bowl and add 1 tablespoon Whole milk and 1 pinch Sea salt and black pepper and lightly whisk.

-- Add a teaspoon of oil in a pan and once hot add the mushrooms.
+- Heat 1 teaspoon Olive oil in a pan and once hot add the mushrooms.
 Gently cook for 3 minutes until they have softened.
-Remove them from the pan and set aside.1 teaspoon Olive oil
+Remove them from the pan and set aside.

 - Make sure you have all your fillings ready before you put the eggs in the pan.
 Omelettes cook quickly and you don't want the eggs to over cook whilst you are still chopping and shredding.